wawandco/oxpecker/docs/docs/getting-started.md

-  generate      g       Allows to invoke registered generator plugins new                   Generates a new app with registered plugins task                  Runs grifts tasks previously imported in the CLI version       v       returns the current version of Oxpecker CLI
+  generate      g       Allows to invoke registered generator plugins new                   Generates a new app with registered plugins task                  Runs grifts tasks previously imported in the CLI version       v       returns the current version of Ox CLI
 ```

 Which means you're all set.